iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > In order to install app I was to turn off my wifi during install and my malware scanner.
 After doing this I turned on my wifi no problem, but my malware scanner detected the NJ COVID ALERT as malware due to I guess the access to Bluetooth.
 I will try it for a week and decide weather to keep it<br> :date: __2020-10-11 16:57:02__

-> I kept getting Error 1002 trying to enable Usage Statistics.
-Then I turned off Wifi and I was able to enable everything.
-I never experienced that type of bug before....Hmmmm.
-Why?<br> :date: __2020-10-02 05:12:39__

-> Switch off Wi-Fi and use mobile data for any error you might be receiving.<br> :date: __2020-10-02 04:09:39__

 #### 1-star reviews